What are FATF Blacklist and Grey list countries? February 2025

 The main difference between the countries mentioned on the blacklist and the FATF grey list is that the former shows no signs of making an effort toward the AML compliance structure.
 At the same time, the latter follows the FATF recommendation to fix the issues in their AML compliance and regulatory framework.

-On 28th June 2024, Jamaica and Türkiye were removed from the FATF Grey List and Monaco, and Venezuela were added to the Grey List, which is also known as jurisdiction under an increased monitoring list.
+On 28th June 2024, Jamaica and Türkiye were removed from the FATF Grey List and Monaco, and Venezuela were added to the Grey List.

 Click here to get updated FATF Blacklist and Grey list